Fendt: 1950s to 1970s

 In 1950, production of the model F15 began, and the factory was producing 300 units per month.
 On 12 August 1950, the company produced its 10,000th tractor.

 1955 saw the company produce its 50,000th unit.

-In 1958 Fendt introduced their "ff" tractor series with the types Favorit, Farmer and Fix, offering engine power from 15 hp to 80 hp.
-The Favorit 1 was trendsetting in transmission design and build.
+In 1958 Fendt introduced their "ff" tractor series with the types Favorite, Farmer and Fix, offering engine power from 15 hp to 80 hp.
+The Favorite 1 was trendsetting in transmission design and build.

 Fendt's 100,000th tractor was produced in 1961; to represent that milestone, they selected a Farmer 2 tractor and painted it gold.

 1970s to the present

 In 1970, Fendt created its first universal transporter loader wagon, the Agrobil S model.
 This year also marked the beginning of cabin production in Asbach-Bäumenheim, following the acquisition of Maschinenfabrik Josef Dechentreiter business unit there and the power of its 800 employees.

 In 1980, a renaming to Fendt GmbH was enacted in order to meet the contemporary requirements for a commercial enterprise.

 In 1985, Fendt achieved first place in the registration statistics for West Germany for the first time with 6,388 tractors sold and a market share of 18.4 percent.

-In 1993, the 800 Series became the world's first tractor to feature a hydropnematic suspended cab and front axle, providing premier comfort at its roading speed all the way up to 50 km/h.
+In 1993, the 800 Series became the world's first tractor to feature a hydropneumatic suspended cab and front axle, providing premier comfort at its roading speed all the way up to 50 km/h.

-In 1994, Fendt introduced the first mid-size tractor with a suspended front axle with the Favorit 500C.
+In 1994, Fendt introduced the first mid-size tractor with a suspended front axle with the Favorite 500C.

 In 1995, the company introduced its Vario Class, featuring innovative gearbox (transmission) technology, making, it the world's first large tractor with the stepless continuously variable transmission.

 In 1996, the five heirs of Xaver and Hermann Fendt decided to sell the family business.
 At the end of January 1997, it transferred all shares of Fendt to AGCO.
 Since 1997, Fendt has operated as wholly owned brand of AGCO Corporation and its agricultural equipment reaches a global market.

 In 2009, the Fendt 200 series was offered for the first time with a Vario transmission which cemented Fendt as the first and only brand of tractor globally that featured a continuously variable transmission throughout its entire tractor lineup; 70-360 hp.